cis110/cis110.github.io/writeups/codio/codio.md

 # CIS 110 Codio

 ## Creating the Assignment
-Click the blue pencil in the top right to edit assignments.
+Click the edit button on the top bar to edit assignments.

 Unless it's a brand new assignment, you can copy the assignment from a previous semester.
 Do this by Add Assignment > Existing and then navigate to the previous semester's version.